Naval Air Station North Island

 The commanding officer of NAS North Island (NASNI) is also the Commanding Officer, Naval Base Coronado (NBC).
-As such, he or she commands or administers NASNI and seven other naval facilities: Naval Amphibious Base Coronado (NABC); Outlying Field Imperial Beach; Silver Strand Training Complex; Remote Training Site, Warner Springs; Mountain Warfare Training Camp Michael Monsoor; Camp Morena; and Naval Auxiliary Landing Facility San Clemente Island.
+As such, they command or administer NASNI and seven other naval facilities: Naval Amphibious Base Coronado (NABC); Naval Outlying Landing Field Imperial Beach; Silver Strand Training Complex; Remote Training Site, Warner Springs; Mountain Warfare Training Camp Michael Monsoor; Camp Morena; and Naval Auxiliary Landing Field San Clemente Island.

 NBC, with only its commands in the metropolitan San Diego area, brackets the city of Coronado from the entrance to San Diego Bay to the Mexican border.
 NAS North Island itself is host to 23 aviation squadrons and 80 additional tenant commands and activities—one of which, the Fleet Readiness Center Southwest, is San Diego's largest aerospace employer.

 Organization

 NAS North Island also operates two other airfields in the Southern California region.
 One is Naval Auxiliary Landing Facility (NALF) San Clemente Island, located approximately 70 mi northwest of San Diego in the Channel Islands.
 The other is Naval Outlying Landing Field (NOLF) Imperial Beach.
 Formerly an independent naval air station, NOLF Imperial Beach is located in the city of Imperial Beach, on the U.S.-Mexico border, 10 mi south of NAS North Island.
 The air station was known as Ream Field in the 1950s and 1960s.

 NAS North Island resembles a small city in its facility content and its operations.
 It has its own police and fire departments, as well as advanced military security stations.
 It has large factory-type buildings which comprise the Naval Aviation Depot, employing 3,300 civilians, and its own commissary, Navy Exchange, and housing units.
 Recreation facilities include officer, chief petty officer and enlisted clubs, movie theater, golf course, tennis courts, bowling alley, parks and beaches.